mmorchid08/test-flutter/README.md

 - Add a loader and error handling in case the network is slow or API is down.
 - You can use any package you might find useful and helpful.
 - Structure with a design pattern.
-- If you are a Swift developer, it would be a plus if you wrote part of the business logic in a Swift Package using [Platform channels](https://docs.flutter.dev/development/platform-integration/platform-channels).
-This Swift package would only have one method `getOrdersList() -> [Order]`.
-On the Dart side we would call this method via a platform channel and get the result in typed Dart (array of Orders). *If you don't have time to do this please tell us how you would to it.
-If you struggle to do this a clean way, please tell us about the problems you encountered.*

 ## Rules to follow